The Rundown

 PROS

-- Great protein and fat levels for a growing American Bulldog
+- Great protein and fat levels for a growing American Bulldogs

 - Two different flavors makes it easy to avoid both beef and chicken